mattriley/node-module-indexgen/README.md

 `--watch`: Regenerate on file changes.

-`--watchDelayMilliseconds`: Delay before reacting to file changes.
+`--watchDelay`: Number of milliseconds to delay before reacting to file changes.
 Default is `1000`.

 `--type`: `cjs` or `esm`.
 Default is determined by `type` in `package.json`, otherwise `cjs`.